-Teams of three operators will take on the four round robin events and knowledge challenge that are planned for this year’s competition, all covering the topics of water distribution, water treatment, wastewater collection and wastewater treatment.
+Four events are planned for this year’s competition, all covering the topics of water distribution, water treatment, wastewater collection and wastewater treatment.
 Each event is described below.

 In this event operators will be given a sample of process water and a pre-made flocculent solution to work with.
-Each team will have up to 30 minutes to find the optimal flocculent dose for their process water sample in order to treat it to the specifications that all teams will be given.
+Each team will need to find the optimal flocculent dose for their process water sample in order to treat it to the specifications that all teams will be given.
 Once the ideal dosage has been identified, participants will need to put their heads together to crunch some numbers and quantify their results.